Somasundharam2003/solar-power-prediction/Solar_Energy Prediction ML project/README.md

 ---

-## 🚀 Future Improvements

-* Integrate real-time weather data using public APIs
-* Experiment with deep learning models (e.g., LSTM for time series)
-* Deploy the model as a web service with Flask or FastAPI
-* Use SHAP or LIME for model interpretability

----

-## 📚 References

 * Medium Article on [Random Forest Regression](https://medium.com/@byanalytixlabs/random-forest-regression-how-it-helps-in-predictive-analytics-01c31897c1d4)
 * Kaggle Dataset: [Solar Power Generation](https://www.kaggle.com/datasets/vipulgote4/solar-power-generation/data)
 * Fieguth, P. (2022). *An Introduction to Pattern Recognition and Machine Learning*.
 * Camastra & Vinciarelli (2008). *Machine Learning for Audio, Image and Video Analysis*.

----

-## 📜 License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-See the [LICENSE](LICENSE) file for full legal text.